Infineon/PSoC-6-MCU-Analog-Designs/README.md

 # Navigating the Repository

-The examples provided on this GitHub page helps you to get acquainted with PSoC 6 MCU and how to use PSoC Creator to develop a PSoC 6 MCU based design.
+This repository provides examples that demonstrates how to develop PSoC 6 MCU based analog designs.
+These examples help you to use peripherals like ADC, DAC, Comparators etc.
-For block level examples please refer to the following GitHub repositories:
+If you are new to developing projects with PSoC 6 MCU, we recommend you to refer the [PSoC 6 Getting Started GitHub](https://github.com/cypresssemiconductorco/PSoC-6-MCU-Getting-Started) page which can help you familiarize with device features and guides you to create a simple PSoC 6 design with PSoC Creator IDE.
+For other block specific designs please refer to the following GitHub repositories:

 #### 1. [Digital Designs]
 #### 2. [BLE Connectivity Designs](https://github.com/cypresssemiconductorco/PSoC-6-MCU-BLE-Connectivity-Designs)